SedakPuri/MaliciousHangman/README.md

 # MaliciousHangman
-A game of hangman using sets that is malicious and dynamically assumes the worst case word (for the user) by not deciding a word until all absolutely possible
+A game of hangman using sets that is malicious and dynamically assumes the worst case word (for the user) by not deciding a word until absolutely necessary.

+**Coded using Set ADT**